 We’re so excited that you’re interested in being a part of Miss Anthology 2018!

-First things first, we do have some restrictions on who can apply.
-You’ll need to be 9-18 years old (parent/child collaborations accepted), female or LBGTQIA+, and live in the pacific northwest.
+First things first, we do have some restrictions on who can submit.
+You’ll need to be between nine (9) and eighteen (18) years old (parent/child collaborations accepted), female or LBGTQIA+, and live in the Pacific Northwest.

 Next, you’ll need to make a word doc or pdf that lists the following: